bmhagui/power_up_tool/README.rst

 4. To change the application refresh frequency or the time after which the applications are paused:

-   Launch the application with the flag **--configure-pause-and-refresh-rates**.
+   Launch the application with the flag **--configure-pause-and-refresh-rates or -c**.

    ``./power_up --configure-pause-and-refresh-rates``